kros/PlatesSectionsInsertion/README.md

 ```
 <p>
- You can even push or unshift the content of a section using the <code>pushSectionContent</code> and <code>unshiftSectionContent</code> methods:
+ You can even push or unshift the content of a section from inside the controller using the <code>pushSectionContent</code> and <code>unshiftSectionContent</code> methods:
 </p>

 ```php